-And you need a lot of patience because egg in vinegar experiment takes a lot of time, a week to be exact.
+And you need a lot of patience because the egg in vinegar experiment takes a lot of time, a week to be exact.

-Steps To Set-Up The Rubber Egg Experiment
+Steps To Set-Up The Egg in Vinegar Experiment

 Follow these steps to perform the rubber egg experiment:

-Carefully, place an egg in each of the 3 jars.
+- Step 3: To make rubber eggs using the egg in vinegar experiment, carefully place an egg in each of the 3 jars.

 Egg In Vinegar Experiment Results

 As the eggs sit in the vinegar, it gets larger and the eggshell dissolves, making it rubbery and bouncy.
 You can bend, squeeze and even bounce this rubber egg!